Jason-xy/elec3210-lab/ekf_slam/readme.md

 ## Introduction

 In Project 2, you’ll be required to implement the extended Kalman filter for a 2D landmark-based SLAM system.
 You’ll receive a ROS package, ekf_slam, which contains skeleton code for the filter.
-You’ll need to follow the instructions detailed in the last page, step by step
+You’ll need to follow the instructions detailed in the last page, step by step to fill in the missing parts of the code in `src/ekf_slam.cpp`.

+This project is harder than the previous one, so please start as early as possible.
+If you encounter any problems, please ask for help on Canvas Discussion section or directly contact the TA.

 ### Instruction